 In infant swimming, learning age appropriate skills are most important.
 It is impossible to teach children certain physical skills before they are developmentally ready.
 Good swim schools will study and build the swimming lesson around baby’s developmental needs and readiness for a particular skill.

-Maximum practice time where children are kept busy practicing their swimming is vital.
-Look for a swim school that
+Maximum practice time where children are kept busy with their practice is vital.
+Look for a swim school that:

 - Has patient teachers